 If you are experiencing neck or back pain, consult with your health care provider.
 He or she can diagnose the cause of your discomfort and create a treatment plan.
 You may be referred to an osteopathic physician, who, after meeting with you, might prescribe osteopathic manipulative treatment.

 Osteopathic manipulative treatment can be beneficial for patients experiencing neck pain and lower back pain.
 It also may improve range of motion and flexibility.
 Manipulation treatments can include:

 - Joint mobilization

-There are times when some patients may need more than osteopathic manipulative treatment to regain their mobility.
-At Laser Spine Institute, we offer a complimentary review of your MRI or CT scan, as well as consultations concerning our minimally invasive, state-of-the-art endoscopic surgical procedures that have successfully treated a range of neck and back conditions.
-Contact us today for more information about our facility, and to learn how we may help you.
+Sometimes, patients require more than osteopathic manipulative treatment to regain their mobility.
+At Laser Spine Institute, we offer a free review of your MRI or CT scan, as well as a complimentary initial consultation concerning our minimally invasive, state-of-the-art surgical procedures that have successfully addressed a range of neck and back conditions.
+Contact us today for more information about our facility, and to learn how we can help you.